 - Music therapy inspires and leads to social connection.
 Again, these special kids enhance their capability to open up to people especially to their families.

-- It honors and enlivens a chid’s spirit.
+- It honors and enlivens a child’s spirit.
 Kids are uplifted and become jolly because of music.
 Just like Pangga, my sister, who taught herself to be happy by singing to her heart’s content, anyday, anytime.

 - By playing the musical instruments, your child’s gross and fine motor skills are enhanced.